julie-scherer/dimensional-data-modeling/README.md

 2. In the "Connection Settings" window, set the following properties:

     * **Host**: The IP address of the Docker container running the PostgreSQL instance.
 You can find this printed in the terminal from when you ran the `run-docker.sh` script.
-It will most likely be 0.0.0.0
+It will most likely be `0.0.0.0` or `localhost`.

     * **Port**: The port that you exposed when you started the container.
 This should be the same as the `$CONTAINER_PORT` variable in your `.env` or `example.env` file.